-Dental Veneers cover teeth that are discolored or maligned to improve appearance and shape.
+Dental veneers cover teeth that are discolored or maligned to improve appearance and shape.

 Your teeth become stronger and regain the lost tooth structure when veneers are applied.
 Cavities can still form at the edges of your porcelain veneers if good oral hygiene is not practiced.

-How long will veneers last?
+How long will porcelain veneers last?